jloughry/Unicode/README.md

 1. <a name="ref1"/>"Power symbol" *Wikipedia*.
 http://en.wikipedia.org/wiki/Power_symbol#Definitions

-2. <a name="ref2"/>International Electrotechnical Commission. *Graphical symbols for use on equipment*.
+2. <a name="ref2"/>International Electrotechnical Commission.
+*Graphical symbols for use on equipment*.
 IEC 60417, 2005.

 3. <a name="ref3"/>IEEE Standards Association. *IEEE Standard for User Interface Elements in Power Control of Electronic Devices Employed in Office/Consumer Environments*.
 IEEE Standard 1621-2004.

+4. <a name="ref4"/>International Organisation for Standardisation. *Graphical symbols for use on equipment -- Registered symbols*.
+ISO 7000:2012.